mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart.md

 Now, you have created your first charts with Vizro-AI you are ready to explore further.

-A good place to start would be to review the different [run options](../user-guides/run-vizro-ai.md) including application integration.
+A good place to start would be the [Explore Vizro-AI](./explore-vizro-ai.md) tutorial or you may want to review the different [run options](../user-guides/run-vizro-ai.md) including application integration.